SauloAFonseca/react-native-random-number/README.md

 # Random Number Generator

-The Android application built with React Native.
+This is an Android application built with React Native.

 ### About